 Just minutes after pushing off the dock, a crocodile got everyone’s attention.
 But he had competition.
 Howler and spider monkeys were staging a noisy show in the treetops.
 A three toed sloth showed off his quiet, cuddly koala-like side.
-Then there were the turtles and endless varieties of birds.
+Then there were the turtles and endless varieties of birds, like green macaws.
 There was something showing off at every bend in the river.

 Our naturalist also taught us about the amazing variety of vegetation and at the end of the tour, during a walk on the beach, showed off his unique talent to turn a couple palm fronds into a grasshopper.
 Getting that grasshopper home safely was a trip priority.
 Thank goodness for cardboard and duct tape!

 Packing Tips for Costa Rica